2022-fall-comp-880/project-vyshnavi-sriram/PROPOSAL.md

 ## Motivation
 As US is in recession, most of the employees have been laid off in 2022 in US Tech sector .
-This project investigates about companies and industries which have major impact due to this recession and represent these using different data structures like list and dictionaries by using required modules and operations of data structures.
+This project investigates about companies and industries which have major impact due to this recession.

 ## Investigative Questions